auryan898/calculus-solids/README.md

 ### Quick Start

-See our live demo at [repl.it](https://calculus-solids2--ryanau.repl.co/).
-It works, but it's not meant to be hosted online, so it's buggy.
+1. See our [live demo on repl.it](https://calculus-solids2--ryanau.repl.co/).
+It wasn't originally intended to be hosted online, but with some recent modifications, it works quite well.
+It is very useful now and a local installation is now the more difficult option due to having an installation procedure.

+2. This program can be installed and run on your computer.
+It opens up a simple server and uses your browser as an interface to its functionality.
+A local installation should be able to work offline, but it's not guaranteed because it hasn't been tested this way yet.

 ### Installation